simonekalb/simonekalb.github.io/about.md

 I compete in some local aquathlon (swimming and running) events and short running competitions (no more than 10km non competitive) as in the last 15 years I kept running more or less 2 time a week for 5/10 km.
 I keep my recordings in Nike+ application since 2005, which I would like to share asap.

-In my spare time, I read a lot of book especially science fiction (I collect [URANIA](http://blog.librimondadori.it/blogs/urania/) italian sf series), and fantasy
+In my spare time, I read a lot of book especially science fiction (I collect [URANIA](http://blog.librimondadori.it/blogs/urania/) italian sf series), and fantasy settings such as Lord Of The Rings, R.A.
+Salvatore's Drizzt Series, Game Of Thrones and some Games Workshop licenced TrollSlayer's series.

+I also love some read contemporary politics and italian's recent history, especially those involving mafia's history and its relationship with politics.
+I like to read biographies of influential people of the 21 century.

+I love trekking in mountain and when possible I go snowboarding.
+That's pretty much all.
+If you like to contact me you can open an issue on [GitHub](https://github.com/simonekalb/simonekalb.github.io/issues) where this code is temporarly hosting.